albertoursino/graphs-comparison/README.md

 ## Algorithms

 In general, we will try to use exact algorithms; if, however, the graph is too large or the computation requires too much time, we will try approximate algorithms, such as ***Eppstein-Wang*** or ***Chechik-Cohen***.

-For the clustering experiment there are at least two approaches; for example graph embeddings or cluster algorithms specific for graphs.
+For the clustering experiment there are at least two approaches; for example "graph embeddings" or specific cluster algorithms for graphs.
 We haven't covered them yet [TO DO]
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTUwODM4OTQwOSwxNTU2NzM2NDY4LDE4MD
+eyJoaXN0b3J5IjpbNTkwMDQyMTU1LDE1NTY3MzY0NjgsMTgwOD
-g0NDQxMDUsMjY4MTMzODc1LC0xMTUwMDEzMDc5LDUzNjY3OTc0
+Q0NDEwNSwyNjgxMzM4NzUsLTExNTAwMTMwNzksNTM2Njc5NzQ5
-OSwtODA5NDYwNTExLC0yMTE5ODUyMzM1LDEyNTU5MjA2NzIsLT
+LC04MDk0NjA1MTEsLTIxMTk4NTIzMzUsMTI1NTkyMDY3MiwtMj
-IwODUwODAxMDMsMzUyNTUzMzMxXX0=
+A4NTA4MDEwMywzNTI1NTMzMzFdfQ==
 -->